jessepav/lacygoill-wiki-backup/tmux/tmux.md

          it has been preserved because the previous backslash removed its special meaning;
          so now, it's treated as a regular character, and as such, is kept in the output

-That's also what allows you to make a key binding run several commands:
+That's also what lets you make a key binding run several commands:

     bind C-g display -p hello \; display -p world
                               ^^